Rainbow Honor Walk: Inaugural dedication

-Second round of honorees (2016–2019)
+Second round of honorees (2016–2022)

 There were 170 people nominated for the second round of honorees.
 In June 2016, the second round of honorees, twenty-four total, was announced including: Alvin Ailey, W. H. Auden, Josephine Baker, Gladys Bentley, Glenn Burke, Quentin Crisp, Divine, Marie Equi, Fereydoun Farrokhzad, Barbara Jordan, Kiyoshi Kuromiya, Audre Lorde, Leonard Matlovich, Freddie Mercury, Sally Ride, Sylvia Rivera, Vito Russo, José Sarria, Maurice Sendak, Rikki Streicher, Gerry Studds, Lou Sullivan, Chavela Vargas, and We'wha.
 These plaques were estimated to total $120,000.
 Their estimated cost per plaque was around $7000 each.

 The first eight plaques of this round were unveiled in June 2018; and installed, on both sides of Market Street between Castro and Noe streets, in November of that year.
 On the north side of Market Street are the plaques for Fereydoun Farakzah, Barbara Jordan, Kiyoshi Kuromiya, and Sally Ride.
 On the south side is Glenn Burke, Jose Sarria, Rikki Streicher, and We'Wha.
 These cost $48,437, while the project has $31,000 raised for the next plaques.

 The second eight's designs were unveiled at a June 2019 Pride month RHW fundraiser at Google which raised over $3300.
 The plaques themselves were installed in August 2019 on Market Street between Castro and Noe streets including: Chavela Vargas, Marie Equi; Josephine Baker, Freddie Mercury; Alvin Ailey, W.H.
 Auden, Gerry Studds, and Lou Sullivan.

 The third group of this round includes: Gladys Bentley, Audre Lorde, Divine, Sylvia Rivera, Leonard Matlovich, Vito Russo, Quentin Crisp, and Maurice Sendak.
-They are planned to be installed by October 11, 2019, the annual observance of National Coming Out Day.

-Third round of honorees (2020)

-Perry confirmed the third round of honorees should be announced in 2020.
 The plaques were installed in 2022 on Market Street between 16th and 15th streets as part of the Upper Market Street Safety Project.

+New honorees (2022)

+In 2022, 24 new honorees were named:

+Peter Adair, Gloria Anzaldúa, Gilbert Baker, Tullalah Bankhead, Bernice Bing, Bobbi Campbell, Esther Eng, Leslie Feinberg, Lorraine Hansberry, Magnus Hirschfeld, Billie Holiday, Langston Hughes, Carlos Jáuregui, Marsha P. Johnson, Larry Kramer, Phyllis Lyon, Xulhaz Mannan, Marlon Riggs, Bob Ross (publisher), Charley Parkhurst, Oliver Sacks, Jon Reed Sims, Edith Windsor, SOPHIE (Sophie Xeon).

+In 2025, the plaques for Phyllis Lyon and Charley Parkhurst are slated for installation, with the remaining 22 to be installed in 2026.